Healthy You - Every Day

 • Supplements – There is some data that shows supplements like vitamin B1, fish oil and ginger may have a helpful effect.

 • Talk to your doctor – Have a discussion with your gynecologist to identify the right treatment for you.
-Many people benefit from hormonal therapies like birth control pills, an intrauterine device (IUD) or a Depo-Provera shot.
+Many people benefit from hormonal therapies like birth control pills or an intrauterine device (IUD).

 When cramps are a sign of something else